nextflow-io/elixir-workshop-21/docs/second.rst

 .. code-block:: console

-  nextflow run nextflow-io/elixir-workshop-21 -r main
+  nextflow run nextflow-io/elixir-workshop-21 -r master

 In this way Nextflow will pull the pipeline from the GitHub repository, store it at ``$PATH/.nextflow/assets`` and launch it.